 For now, make the commitment to never sign or send another legal agreement again before it’s been reviewed by us, your Family Business Lawyer ™.
 This is a foundation of great business practice, and it’s one we support every client with.
 If you have current agreements that are either in place or ones that need to be signed, contact us.
 We can review what you do have and support you with wise counsel on your entire agreement process.
 It could be the make-it-or-break-it difference for your business.

 Level up your legal knowledge by signing up to our free newsletter

 Notes from the Chief Counsel's Desk

-and get more legal insights sent directly to your inbox.
+and get more legal insights and actionable legal advice sent directly to your inbox.

 This article is a service of Sky Unlimited Legal Advisory PC, Personal Family Lawyer® .
 We're not your traditional law firm, we stand apart from the rest by helping you make informed and empowered decisions on how to deal with your business throughout life and in the event of an emergency.
 We offer a complete spectrum of legal services, including a New Business Planning Session or an Existing Business Review Session, which includes a review of all the legal, insurance, financial, and tax systems you need for your business.
 You can begin by calling our office at (650) 761-0992 today or book online to schedule a Business Planning Session and mention this article to find out how to get this $950 session at no charge.